For the longest time as history records, science has held that all matter is composed of

 conservation, should be inversely proportional to mass.
 From this we see the pion has

 approximately half the mass of the proton.
-The protons track ended on top of another
+A ratio of the pion/proton track lengths gives

 speculated that an up-quark weighs 815 electron masses.
 Taking the ratio of up-quark to